ArslanAmeer/ngx-bottom-sheet/README.md

 - **Smooth Animations**: Slide-up animation for an engaging user experience.
 - **Multiple Sheets Management**: Supports multiple bottom sheets stacked on top of each other, with automatic tracking of the currently open sheet.
 Close the topmost sheet or close all sheets with ease.

+## DEMO

+Visit the [Demo Page](https://arslanameer.com/ngx-bottom-sheet/) to see the bottom sheet in action.

 ## Installation

 Install the package via npm: